dldinternet/stackify/README.md

 export AWS_SECRET_ACCESS_KEY=<AWS Secret Access key>
 ```

-If using an IAM instance role, access should be provided automagically
+If using an IAM instance role with SDB and CF permission, then access should be provided automagically!

 Documentation